Will social media become the fourth estate of power?

-As we shift to digital first, the world’s power is consolidating.
+As we ascend to digital first, the world’s power is shifting.

-In terms of power and social media, the US President Donald Trump isn’t exactly a best practice case study for students of media and communications.
-However, Trump demonstrates several distinguishing behaviours largely unseen in public affairs.
-Several of these behaviours relate to news media management.
-Trump’s unorthodox policys, media management style, and intermittent tweeting has come at cost; he’s getting no respect from the mainstream news media and he’s characterised in pop culture as dimwitted, incompetent, and childish.
+Trump’s unorthodox policies, media management style, and intermittent tweeting has come at cost; he’s getting no respect from the mainstream news media and he’s characterised in pop culture as dimwitted, incompetent, and childish.

 Still, popularity and power aren’t the same thing.
 One might argue that using Twitter several times a day actually increases Trump’s influence.
 Despite all the flack and ridicule.